Free: 96 PPC tools + my AI Playbook book

 Generic Headline

 Every click to these pages costs real money.
-We found broken trust signals, mismatched intent, weak CTAs, and messaging that ignores what the searcher actually typed.
+We found pages with no reviews or ratings on them, mismatched intent, weak CTAs, and messaging that ignores what the searcher actually typed.
 Here is what to avoid.

 Sponsored